jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 - `ground_truth_apply_idx`: A boolean indicating whether to use metadata['str2idx'] in np.vectorize.
 - `**kwargs`: Additional parameters for the requested visualizations.

 The function first loads the feature metadata from the ground truth metadata file.
 Then, it extracts the ground truth values based on the specified split and feature name.
 The ground truth values are vectorized using the metadata['str2idx'] mapping.

-Next, the function retrieves the probabilities per model from the prediction files and applies the `_get_cols_from_predictions` function to extract the probabilities column.
+Next, it retrieves the probabilities per model from the prediction files using the specified column name and metadata.
 Finally, it calls the `calibration_1_vs_all` function to visualize the calibration using the probabilities, ground truth, metadata, output feature name, and output directory.

 The function does not return any value.